Back to All Events

 The Task Force on United Methodist Immigration Ministries of Ohio believes that we must welcome the stranger and treat migrants, asylum-seekers, refugees, and immigrants as our native-born citizens.
 E.g., Leviticus 19:33-34, Matthew 25:35.
 We oppose all laws and policies that attempt to criminalize, dehumanize, or punish displaced individuals and families based on their immigration status.
 Additionally, we decry all immigration policies that separate families, undermine due process, detain noncitizens in for-profit detention centers, and diminish protections for asylum-seekers and other vulnerable migrants.
 See The Book of Discipline of The United Methodist Church, ¶ 163(G).

-Corrections Center of Northwest Ohio - Coming Soon!
+Corrections Center of Northwest Ohio - May 30 (4pm)

 Planning a vigil?
 Download the toolkit.